 To compare your results, click the green Power button to enable (green) or disable (gray) the filter.
 Adjust the filter to best suit the voice and what you want it to sound like.

-FINAL CUT PRO X: ADD THE FAT EQ FILTER
+FINAL CUT PRO: ADD THE CHANNEL EQ FILTER

-This displays the Fat EQ filter.
-Again, the 20 – 20K range of frequencies is displayed as a red line (bass is on the left).
-This has the same five settings as the Audition filter (without the low and high-cut settings).
+This displays the full interface for the Channel EQ filter.
+Again, the 20 – 20K range of frequencies is displayed – this time as a pale blue line (bass is on the left) – divided into eight frequency ranges.
+It also includes both high- and low-cut filters.

 PREMIERE PRO: ADD THE EQ FILTER

 In Adobe Premiere Pro CC, select the clip, or clips, to which you want to apply the filter.
 Then, from the Effects panel drag the EQ filter on top of the selected clip(s).

 NOTE: There are two other EQ filters in Premiere that can be used: Parametric EQ and AUEQ.
 However, the interface on the Parametric EQ would scare anyone and the AUEQ filter is, as far as I know, Mac-only.
 I prefer to use the EQ filter.

 To display the filter, select the clip (if it isn’t already selected) and choose the Effect Controls panel.
 The filter is displayed in the list.
 Click the Edit button to display the interface.

 First, check the Mid1 and Mid3 checkboxes to turn these filter controls on.
 Then, here are the settings I would use for a male voice:

 And the settings for a woman are the one’s we used earlier: